Gale A. Yee: Career

 In 1987, Yee published her dissertation as Composition and Tradition in the Book of Hosea: A Redactional Critical Investigation with Scholars Press (Society of Biblical Literature Dissertation Series 102).

 From 1998 until 2017, she was the Nancy W. King Professor of Biblical Studies at the Episcopal Divinity School.
-From 1984 to 1998, she served as Professor of Hebrew Bible and Director of Women's Studies at the University of St. Thomas (St. Paul, MN).
+From 1984 to 1998, she served as Professor of Hebrew Bible and Director of Women's Studies at the University of St. Thomas (St. Paul, Minnesota).
 She is the former general editor of Semeia Studies.
 She and Athalya Brenner have worked together to edit commentaries in the Texts@Contexts series for Fortress Press.

 On November 19, 2017, Yee was elected as Vice-President of the Society of Biblical Literature in 2018, leading to the position as President of the SBL in 2019.
 On November 24, 2019, she delivered the presidential address at the SBL Annual Meeting in 2019 in San Diego, California.

 She has donated her papers (1966–2014) to the Burke Library (Columbia University Libraries) at Union Theological Seminary in New York.